FreemapSlovakia/freemap-mapnik/README.md

 # Mapnik based Freemap Outdoor Map

+**NOTE: This project is no more used to render outdoor map at https://www.freemap.sk/?layers=X and rendering has been rewritten to [RustMap](https://github.com/FreemapSlovakia/rustmap).**

 ## Features

 - Mapnik configuration in TypeScript (JSX, using [JsxNik](https://github.com/FreemapSlovakia/jsxnik)) adding all benefits of typed scripting (preventing repetition, programatic style generation, type validation, code assist, …)